edodoo/multiplicationPrinciple/_sources/Type3.rst

 numbers in increasing order, we are ensuring that we will never produce the same outcome twice.
 The program below will generate exactly the combinations we want, which are strictly increasing sequences of numbers.
-The use of the "after" statement ensures that the numbers in a given position will be greater than the values in all of the previous positions, and this means that we have strictly increasing sequences.
+The use of the if statement using :math:`j > i` ensures that the numbers in a given position will be greater than the values in all of the previous positions, and this means that we have strictly increasing sequences.